lockss/lockss-rtd-portal/docs/migration/preparing2.rst

 .. [#fn-same-host]

    If your :ref:`Migration Scenario` is a :ref:`Same-Host Migration`, your LOCKSS 1.x host and your LOCKSS 2.x host are the same host.

-.. [#fn-rhel-8-later]

-   Preferably later; as of this writing, version 10 is current.